Ladder Association and HSE Working Towards a British Standard for Roof Ladders

-Until now there have been no British or European standard regarding roof ladders, however, The Ladder Association will be supported by the HSE as well as ladder user groups to lead the development of a British Standard for portable roof ladders early this year.
+Until now there has been no British or European standard regarding roof ladders, however, The Ladder Association will be supported by the HSE as well as ladder user groups to lead the development of a British Standard for portable roof ladders early this year.

-Our Operations Director and Vice Chair of the Ladder Association Training Committee Gill Robinson had the following to say about the new developments “'As one of the questions most commonly asked in the Safe Use of Ladder Training course is why are there no standards on roof ladders, this development can only help to improve safe working at height'
+Our Operations Director and Vice-Chair of the Ladder Association Training Committee Gill Robinson had the following to say about the new developments “'As one of the questions most commonly asked in the Safe Use of Ladder Training course is why are there no standards on roof ladders, this development can only help to improve safe working at height'

 Further Help & Advice

 We will continue to update you on this new standard as more information is released.
 In the meantime if you would like to chat about these new standards or if you have any questions don’t hesitate to get in touch; you can either call us on 01204 590 232 or drop us an e-mail.